infermedica/python-api/README.md

 There are also few additional exception that may occur:

 * `MissingConfiguration` is raised during the `get_api` call if the API configuration for given alias was not registered.
 Or the default API has not been configured, while calling `get_api` without alias parameter.
-* `MethodNotAvailableInAPIVersion` is raised if one try to use method from different API version.
+* `MethodNotAvailableInAPIVersion` is raised if one tries to use a method from different API version.
 * `InvalidSearchConceptType` is raised when wrong filters are provided to the `search` method.
 * `InvalidConceptType` is raised when wrong concept types are provided to the `concepts` method.
 * `InvalidAgeUnit` is raised when wrong age unit is provided in API v3 Connectors.